stephaniechallita/dsl/README.md

 In the same idea as an interpreter, a compiler can also be implemented using a visitor pattern - but instead of directly simulating the behavior, you will generate the Arduino code representing this behavior.

 As previously, you can put your visitor in the semantics folder.
 You can then use your compiler by adding a new command to the Command Line Interface provided by Langium, which will be the entry point from which you call the rest of your functions.
-Registering new commands can be done in `src/cli/main.ts`; once that is done, you should be able to call `./bin/cli compile <source>` in your terminal and have it generate Arduino code corresponding to the source program given as argument.
+Registering new commands can be done in `src/cli/main.ts`; once that is done, you should be able to call `./bin/cli.js compile <source>` in your terminal and have it generate Arduino code corresponding to the source program given as argument.

 To understand how to call the semantics from the command line, we propose you to first create a 'parseAndValidate' action.
-The description of the 'parseAndValidate' action can be found [here](https://langium.org/tutorials/customizing_cli/).
+The description of the 'parseAndValidate' action can be found [here](https://web.archive.org/web/20230323045804/https://langium.org/tutorials/customizing_cli/).
 After that you will be able to call your visitor in a 'generate' action.

 You will find in the `Compiler` folder an example of code to control the robot.
 The global structure of this program will not require many changes.
-If you want details on the possible actions, go look at the `demoAction` function used in the example, it uses most of the possible movements.
+If you want details on the possible actions, go look at the definition of the `demoAction` function used in the example, it uses most of the possible movements.
+> You can find it in the MotorWheel lib, in the `Omni4WD.cpp` file

-**WARNING :** This robot requires non-classical libraries, you will have to add them in the `libraries``
+**WARNING :** This robot requires non-classical libraries, you will have to add them.
+Copy the folders in the `compiler/Arduino Example/lib/` folder in the `libraries` folder of your Arduino IDE.